John E. Herbst

 In his last four years at the State Department, he served as the coordinator for reconstruction and stabilization, leading the US government's civilian capacity in societies in transition from conflict or civil strife, and to provide support to countries at risk of instability.
 He oversaw the establishment of the Civilian Response Corps of the United States, the US civilian rapid response force for reconstruction and stabilization operations overseas.

-Ambassador Herbst previously served as US consul general in Jerusalem; principal deputy to the ambassador-at-large for the Newly Independent States; the director of the Office of Independent States and Commonwealth Affairs; director of regional affairs in the Near East Bureau; and at the embassies in Tel Aviv, Moscow, and Saudi Arabia.
+Ambassador Herbst previously served as US consul general in Jerusalem; principal deputy to the Ambassador-at-Large for the Newly Independent States; thedDirector of the office of independent states and commonwealth affairs; director of regional affairs in the Near East Bureau; and at the embassies in Tel Aviv, Moscow, and Saudi Arabia.

-He most recently served as director of the Center for Complex Operations at National Defense University.
+He most recently served as director of the center for complex operations at National Defense University.
 He has received the Presidential Distinguished Service Award, the Secretary of State’s Career Achievement Award, and the State Department’s Distinguished Honor Award.
-Ambassador Herbst has written book chapters, articles, and op-eds on on stability operations in Central Asia, Ukraine, and Russia.
-His writings have appeared in the New York Times, the Washington Post, The Atlantic, The National Interest, and Foreign Policy.
+Ambassador Herbst has written book chapters, articles, and op-eds on stability operations in Central Asia, Ukraine, and Russia.
+His writings have appeared in the New York Times, the Washington Post, the Atlantic, the National Interest, and Foreign Policy.
 He has been a frequent guest discussing the Ukraine crisis on television and radio.

-Ambassador Herbst earned a Bachelor of Science in Foreign Service from Georgetown University’s School of Foreign Service, Phi Beta Kappa, and a Master of Law and Diplomacy, with distinction, from the Fletcher School at Tufts University.
+Ambassador Herbst earned a bachelor of science in foreign service from Georgetown University’s School of Foreign Service, Phi Beta Kappa, and a master of law and diplomacy, with distinction, from the Fletcher School at Tufts University.
 He also attended the Johns Hopkins University School of Advanced International Studies Bologna Center.
-He is married to Nadezda Christoff Herbst.
-The couple has five children and five grandchildren.